acapria/BV-BRC-Docs_acapria/docroot/quick_references/services/mobile_element/mobile_element_service.md

 ## Output Results
 ![Mobile Element Detection Service Results](./images/mobile_element_job_results.png)

-The service several files and folders:
+The service produces several files and folders:

-**Analysis_Summary.html:** - Report summarizing the results of the service job.
-It has 2 overall sections, – displaying first contigs identified as viral, and then contigs identified as plasmids.
+* **Analysis_Summary.html:** - Report summarizing the results of the service job.
+It has 2 overall sections, – displaying first contigs identified as viral, and then contigs identified as plasmids, describe below;

 ![Viral contigs](./images/viral_contigs.png)
 Contigs identified as viral are displayed as shown above, along with a number of details and links to annotations performed by other BV-BRC tools on those contigs.
 Details taken from geNomad – such as contigs length, GC%, status (virus, provirus) as well as geNomad assignment probability score and taxonomy, are displayed here.
 Also displayed are additional details of analysis carried out by BV-BRC.
 Phannotate annotations are carried out on identified viral sequences, and this links these identified viral contigs to BV-BRC databases – which can be accessed through the Genome ID column for each viral contig.